-I first tried making my own cake stands for Trouble’s let them eat CAKE party earlier this year.
+I first tried making my own cake stands for my daughter Annie’s let them eat CAKE party earlier this year.
 They were so easy that I thought it would be a fun way to deliver holiday goodies this year.
-It was another great project for the girls to help with and they were received to rave reviews.
+It was another great project for my girls to help with and they were received to rave reviews.
 After all, who doesn’t love receiving a cute plate full of yummy goodies?

 It was one of those projects that needs to be done in stages to allow for drying time, so be sure to allow yourself a couple of days to complete it!
 We used some cute sparkly gold & silver snowflake melamine plates we found at Target, but you could use any sort of plate for this project–vintage plates from the antique store or Goodwill would be super cute as well!
 You could also skip painting the candlestick to make the project go a little quicker.
 Any cookie or bar recipe will do, but we chose 7-Layer Dream Bars because they are a.) our favorite and b.) the girls love making them “by themselves.”

 They make a fabulous hostess or teacher gift!

 Here is what you will need:Holiday plates (We got our cute gold & silver snowflake ones at Target for $1.99 each) Glass candlesticks (from the dollar store) Martha Stewart Metallic Paint (or any kind that works on glass) paint brush E-6000 industrial strength adhesive (get it at Home Depot) 7 Layer Dream Bars (recipe below) Clear Cellophane (from dollar store) Ribbon & gift tags